s-riviere/la-traque/traque-app/doc/apk_android.md

 ### Precisions

-* Android Studio and its dependancies can take up to 15 Go of space.
 * The `.bashrc` file is located in your home directory (`cd ~`).
 * The Watchman installation isn't necessary.
 * If you want to test your app on a physical android device, follow the next section.